 Nanoparticles has various applications.
-Nanoparticles have been used for constructing electrochemical and biosensors (Luo et al., 2006).
+Nanoparticles have been used for constructing electrochemical and biosensors.
 Metal nanoparticles embedded paints have good antibacterial activity (Kumar et al., 2008).
 Current research is going on regarding the use of magnetic nanoparticles in the detoxification of military personnel in case of biochemical warfare (Salata, 2005).

-One of the major opportunities for nanoparticles in the area of computers and electronics is their use in a special polishing process, chemical-mechanical polishing or chemical mechanical planarization, which is critical to semiconductor chip fabrication (Elechiguerra et al., 2005).
-Magnetic nanoparticles are also used in targeted therapy where a cytotoxic drug is attached to a biocompatible nanoparticle for tumour cell treatment (Pankhurst et al., 2003).
+One of the major opportunities for nanoparticles in the area of computers and electronics is their use in a special polishing process, chemical-mechanical polishing or chemical mechanical planarization, which is critical to semiconductor chip fabrication (Euzeby et al., 1997).

+Magnetic nanoparticles are also used in targeted therapy where a cytotoxic drug is attached to a biocompatible nanoparticle for tumour cell treatment.
 Porous nanoparticles have been used in cancer therapy.